TrueNAS SCALETrueNAS SCALE Nightly Development Documentation

 rates apply)

-All TrueNAS SCALE users should follow these instructions to complete their initial system set up and configuration.
+TrueNAS SCALE users should follow the instructions provided below to complete the initial setup and configuration of their systems.

 Starting with SCALE Bluefin 22.12.0, root account logins are deprecated for security hardening and to comply with Federal Information Processing Standards (FIPS).
 All TrueNAS users should create a local administrator account with all required permissions and begin using it to access TrueNAS.
 When the root user password is disabled, only an administrative user account can log in to the TrueNAS web interface.